FMIG Manual

 Supplies

-IUD kits were obtained by the OBGYN Interest Group through a donation.
-FMIG provided food.
+IUD kits were obtained by the Liletta through a donation.
+FMIG provides food.

 How to be a Competitive Applicant in Family Medicine